TheresaLui/SelfHelpContent_v2/articles/compute-rhc/servicehealth-virtualmachines-impactedbyoutage.md

 At <!--$startTime--> startTime <!--/$startTime-->, your virtual machine <!--$resourceName--> resourceName <!--/$resourceName-->, was impacted by an Azure service issue.
 <!--/issueDescription-->

-Please view the latest information about the service issue in Azure service health: [<!--$outageTrackingId--> outageTrackingId <!--/$outageTrackingId-->: <!--$eventTitle--> eventTitle <!--/$eventTitle-->](https://portal.azure.com/#blade/Microsoft_Azure_Health/AzureHealthBrowseBlade/healthHistory).
+Please view the latest information about the service issue in Azure service health: [Tracking ID <!--$outageTrackingId--> outageTrackingId <!--/$outageTrackingId-->](https://portal.azure.com/#blade/Microsoft_Azure_Health/AzureHealthBrowseBlade/healthHistory).
 You may also download a PDF summary document for the service issue in Azure Service Health.

 ## **Recommended steps**